Adolphee/WebDevProject/README.md

 # Web Development Advanced: Project 1
+A project that focusses on PHP development, no frameworks allowed.

 The assignment was to choose between an online store or a blogging website.
 I know how everybody always chooses the online store for a project so I chose differently